flame-engine/flame/doc/flame/components.md

 if the component itself or any child of the `ClipComponent` renders outside of the `ClipComponent`'s boundaries, the part that is not inside the area will not be shown.

-There are three types of shapes that a `ClipComponent` can use to define the area that shoud be clipped:
+There are three types of shapes that a `ClipComponent` can use to define the area that shoud be
+clipped:

  - `ClipComponent.rect`: Clips the area in the form a rectangle based on its size.
  - `ClipComponent.circle`: Clips the area in the form of a circle based on its size.
- - `ClipComponent.poylon`:  Clips the area in the form of a polygon based on the points received in the constructor.
+ - `ClipComponent.polygon`:  Clips the area in the form of a polygon based on the points received in the constructor.

 Check the example app